-We understand that The Pepsi Bottling Group, Inc., a Delaware corporation (the "Company."), is considering a transaction whereby PepsiCo, Inc., a North Carolina corporation ("Parent"), will acquire the Company by effecting a merger involving the Company.
-Pursuant to an Agreement and Plan of Merger, substantially in the form of the draft referred to below (the "Merger Agreement"), among Parent, Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation wholly-owned by Parent ("Merger Sub"), and the Company, (a) the Company will merge with and into Merger Sub (the "Merger") as a result of which Merger Sub will continue as the surviving entity and a wholly-owned subsidiary of Parent, (b) each outstanding share of common stock, par value \$0.01 per share, of the Company, not including the Class B common stock, par value \$0.01 per share, of the Company (the "Class B Common Stock"), together with the associated preferred share purchase rights (the "Shares"), other than Shares held in treasury or held by Parent, Merger Sub or any other subsidiary of Parent, will be converted into the right to receive, at the option of the holder thereof, and subject to certain limitations and proration procedures set forth in the Agreement (as to which we express no opinion), (i) \$36.50 in cash (the "Cash Consideration") or (ii) 0.6432 shares (such number of shares, the "Stock Consideration" and, together with the Cash Consideration, the "Merger Consideration") of common stock, par value one and two-thirds cents per share, of Parent ("Parent Common Stock"), (c) each Share held by any subsidiary of Parent (other than Merger Sub) will be converted into the right to receive the Stock Consideration and (d) each share of Class B Common Stock, other than shares held by Parent or Merger Sub, will be converted into the right to receive the Stock Consideration.
-We understand that, contemporaneously with the execution of the Merger Agreement, Parent proposes to enter into an Agreement and Plan of Merger with PepsiAmericas, Inc. ("P
+We understand that The Pepsi Bottling Group, Inc., a Delaware corporation (the "Company"), is considering a transaction whereby PepsiCo, Inc., a North Carolina corporation ("Parent"), will acquire the Company by effecting a merger involving the Company.
+Pursuant to an Agreement and Plan of Merger, substantially in the form of the draft referred to below (the "Merger Agreement"), among Parent, Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation wholly-owned by Parent ("Merger Sub"), and the Company, (a) the Company will merge with and into Merger Sub (the "Merger") as a result of which Merger Sub will continue as the surviving entity and a wholly-owned subsidiary of Parent, (b) each outstanding share of common stock, par value \$0.01 per share, of the Company (the "Class B Common Stock"), together with the associated preferred share purchase rights (the "Shares"), other than Shares held in treasury or held by Parent, Merger Sub or any other subsidiary of Parent, will be converted into the right to receive, at the option of the holder thereof, and subject to certain limitations and proration procedures set forth in the Agreement (as to which we express no opinion), (i) \$36.50 in cash (the "Cash Consideration") or (ii) 0.6432 shares (such number of shares, the "Stock Consideration" and, together with the Cash Share held by any subsidiary of Parent (other than Merger Sub) will be converted into the right to receive the Stock Consideration and (d) each share of Class B Common Stock, other than shares held by Parent or Merger Sub, will be converted into the right to receive the Stock Consideration.
+We understand that, contemporaneously with the execution of the Merger Agreement, Parent proposes to enter into an Agreement and Plan of Merger with PepsiAmericas, Inc. ("PAS") pursuant to which Parent will acquire PAS (the "PAS Merger").
+The terms and conditions of the Merger are more fully set forth in the Merger Agreement.